geoserver/geoserver-cloud/services/web-ui/README.md

 - The "**Web UI Mode**" selection is hidden. `WebUIApplicationAutoConfiguration` forces it to be `WebUIMode.DO_NOT_REDIRECT` "Never redirect to persist page state (supports clustering but doesn't prevent double submit problem)."
+- The "**Proxy Base URL**" field is hidden.
+The gateway app is in charge of providing the appropriate `X-Forward` headers.
+The spring-boot applications must set the `server.forward-headers-strategy=framework` config property to let spring-boot's `ForwardedHeaderFilter` take care of reflecting the client-originated protocol and address in the `HttpServletRequest`.